mananchawla2005/Hacktoberfest-Repo-Checker/README.md

 ## **🔌API**

 - The project also has a public api currently in testing.
-You can access it at `hfchecker.com/api?url=<url of="" repo="">`
+You can access it at `https://hacktoberfest.cf/api?url=%repo_url%`

 ## **💕Contributing**